d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 # Calculus
 :label:`sec_calculus`

-At least 2,500 years ago, ancient Greeks knew how to find the area of a polygon: divide the polygon into triangles, then sum the areas of these triangles.
+At least 2,500 years ago, ancient Greeks were able find the area of a polygon: divide the polygon into triangles, then sum the areas of these triangles.
 :numref:`fig_polygon_area` illustrates this method.